librenms/librenms/doc/Developing/os/Health-Information.md

 - `skip_value_lt`: If sensor value is less than this, skip the discovery.
 - `skip_value_gt`: If sensor value is greater than this, skip the discovery.

-Multiple variables can be used in the sensors definition.
+Multiple variables can be used in the sensor's definition.
 The syntax is `{{ $variable }}`.
 Any oid in the current table can be used, as well as pre_cached data.
 The index ($index) and the sub_indexes (in case the oid is indexed multiple times) are also available: if